Annual Business Plan 2020-21

 Why are council owned sporting grounds locked and therefore unaccessible to rate payers within the Adelaide Hills Council area.
 Eg tennis courts in Crafers, Equestrian Centre at Mylor etc.

-Deb asked almost 4 years ago
+Deb asked over 4 years ago

 Thank you for your enquiry regarding sport & recreation sites in the Adelaide Hills Council region.